Maribaud/03-Juicy-Brick-Breaker/README.md

-# Project Name
-Juicy Brick Breaker
+# Juicy Brick Breaker

-Description
+# Description
 I tried to cram the entire project into a couple days and realized I was in over my head.

 ## Implementation